Glastonbury is in June. Maybe he records it and watches it at Christmas…

 UPDATE: “I use poppers, I out myself as a popper user, and would be directly affected by this legislation.”

 Wondering if the debate this afternoon in Westminster Hall on the government’s future smoking strategy tabled by Kevin Barron this afternoon was fair and balanced?
-Bob Blackman appeared to be giving a speech from notes printed on the fanatical Action on Smoking and Health (ASH) campaign’s headed paper.
-His key point was more money was needed for tobacco control – in other words more taxpayers’ money for ASH – reading line for line from the their own note.
-Fancy that…
+Bob Blackman appeared to be giving a speech from notes printed on the fanatical Action on Smoking and Health (ASH) campaign’s headed paper. […] Read the rest

 ‘Lightning Bolt’ singer-songwriter Jake Bugg treated MPs to an impromptu performance in parliament as part of the BBC’s LetItBeeb campaign against cuts to music services.
 Afterwards Bugg wound up going for a “quick pint” with Shadow Culture Secretary Michael Dugher.
 Hours later, the pair were in a Soho bar where Jake decided to get his guitar out for a quick song.[…] Read the rest